General Information About the Course#

 Direct Link to the Textbook#

-Test your browser (in order to get the full Math1b experience).
-If you click on the link Generalized chain rule, the PDF should open in your browser on the theorem about the generalized chain rule.
-If it does not (but just opens the pdf on the first page) you should switch browser, since hints often refer precisely into the textbook.
-It should work in Firefox, Chrome, Chromium and Edge, whereas it might not work in Safari.
+Test your browser.
+If you click on this link: Generalized chain rule, the PDF should open in your browser at the section on the generalized chain rule.
+If it opens at the front page instead, consider switching to another browser, as hints often link directly into the textbook.
+Firefox, Chrome, Chromium, and Edge support this, while Safari does not.